ameyawcm/SQL-Case/README.md

 # SQL-Case
-A collection of SQL files on a real world case study
+In this project I used SQL to answer some questions from a retail store database